OpenNebula/docs/source/advanced_components/marketplace/marketapp.rst

 Downloading a MarketPlaceApp
 --------------------------------------------------------------------------------

-To downloadd a MarketPlaceApp to a file:
+To download a MarketPlaceApp to a file:

 .. code::